Skip to main content

 What Makes a Great Forex Broker

 Not all forex brokers are created equal.
-After spending over eight months testing more than 40 brokers, we can say confidently that the difference between a good and a mediocre broker comes down to five things: regulation, real-world spreads, execution speed, platform quality, and how quickly they process withdrawals.
+Comparing more than 40 brokers makes one thing clear: the difference between a good and a mediocre broker comes down to five things — regulation, real-world spreads, execution speed, platform quality, and how quickly they process withdrawals.

-We opened live accounts with every broker on this list.
-We deposited real money, executed trades during London and New York sessions, and timed withdrawals to the minute.
+Each broker on this list is assessed on its published pricing, regulatory standing, platform capabilities, and withdrawal terms.
 No broker paid for their ranking, and we receive no compensation for placement order.
 Where we do earn affiliate commissions, we disclose that clearly.

 For a deeper dive into what to look for, read our guide on how to choose a forex broker.
-You can also browse our full forex broker category for additional reviews and comparisons.
+To weigh every broker side by side on spreads, regulation and fees, use our full forex broker comparison leaderboard.

 Top 5 Forex Brokers Compared

-After months of hands-on testing, these five brokers consistently outperformed the field.
+Across the field, these five brokers consistently stand out on regulation, pricing, and platform quality.
 Here is how they stack up.

 1. Pepperstone — Best Overall

 Pepperstone remains our top pick for 2026.
 Regulated by the FCA, ASIC, CySEC, DFSA, and SCB, it covers more jurisdictions than most competitors.
-The Razor account delivered an average EUR/USD spread of 0.09 pips during our testing window, with commissions of $3.50 per lot per side.
+The Razor account advertises raw EUR/USD spreads from 0.0 pips, with commissions of $3.50 per lot per side.

 Key stats: EUR/USD from 0.0 pips | No minimum deposit | 75.3% of retail CFD accounts lose money